Walk Duluth's self-guided ghost tour. 13 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You descend to Glensheen's basement, a space tour guides avoid discussing.
 The mansion's public narrative focuses on architecture and family history. ...

-The Duluth ghost tour includes 13 documented haunted locations.
+The Duluth ghost tour includes 13 documented stops covering 97 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Duluth tour is Glensheen Mansion at Glensheen Mansion, 3300, London Road.
+The most visited stop on our Duluth tour is Glensheen Mansion at Glensheen Mansion, 3300, London Road, dating back to 1905.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.